infinum/qa-handbook/Testing/Testing - WordPress.md

 * **APPEARANCE** - used to control the layout of the page itself (the theme you are using).
 You can change themes, add widgets, edit menus, edit the header and background through this part.
 If you know the rules of writing HTML, CSS, and PHP, you can edit your page by writing the code.

 * **PLUGINS** - Plugins allow you to increase the functionality of WordPress itself.
 Through this menu, you can manage existing add-ons, add new ones, or if you know how to program using editors (editors) to change certain properties yourself.
-There is indeed a multitude plugins that you can download from the Internet; Moreover, you can download them through the WordPress system itself.
+There is indeed a multitude of plugins that you can download from the Internet; Moreover, you can download them through the WordPress system itself.
 After installation, they need to be activated, and most of them need to be further edited (adjusted).
 If you do something you don't like, you can deactivate it but also delete it completely.

 ### USERS